 Yes.
 VeloCMS accepts WordPress XML exports (Tools -- Export -- All Content), Ghost content exports, and Markdown directory imports.
 The importer strips Mediavine ad-insertion code, Amazon Native Shopping Ad shortcodes, and WordPress plugin shortcodes from imported post bodies.
 Post metadata (publish date, tags, excerpt, author) is preserved.
 YouTube video embeds from original WordPress posts are preserved if inserted via standard embed block.
 A science blog with 3-7 years of explainer posts, research summaries, video companion essays, and science-policy commentary typically completes import in 30-60 minutes.
 Your existing subscriber list from Mailchimp, ConvertKit, or MailerLite imports via CSV in Admin -- Members -- Import.
 Patreon patron emails can be exported from Patreon and imported as free subscribers, then invited to migrate to a paid VeloCMS subscription.

-Your science communication earns from your curious-reader audience,
+Your science communication earns from your curious-reader audience, not from YouTube's demonetization table.

 Start free with Studio Newsroom theme.
 Add BYOK Stripe for a paid Monthly Science Briefing or Climate Deep-Dive subscription when your first 100 subscribers are ready.
 Sell your first citation pack or explainer-series PDF from the same platform at 0% platform fee — and own your subscriber list regardless of what YouTube's demonetization policy or Patreon's fee structure does next year.